knpuniversity/behat/knpu/complex-delete.md

 ./vendor/bin/behat features/product_admin.feature:42
 ```

-And stops again, but no error this time: the delete button looks fine.
+It stops again, but no error this time: the delete button looks fine.
 Press enter
 to keep this moving.

 But it still fails!
 The test could not find a "Delete" link to click in the "Foo1"